motif-project/motif-app-examples/README.md

 }
 ```

-then you can update the metadata URI by calling the `updateAppMetadataURI` function from the BitDSMRegistry contract.
+then you can update the metadata URI by calling the `updateAppMetadataURI` function from the `AppRegistry` contract.

 ```solidity
     app = CDP(_APP_ADDRESS);